leybodv/phenol_photooxidation_calc/README.md

 # phenol_photooxidation_calc
 Command line program to process experimental data of phenol photooxidation experiment using multicomponent approach described in \[doi: 10.1016/S1386-1425(02)00172-5\] and \[doi: 10.1080/09593331708616383\].
 To run program start `phphoxcalc_shell.py`.
 The program executes commands entered by user.
-Also there is an option to process commands from file line-by-ldine ignoring lines which start with '#' symbol.\
+Also there is an option to process commands from file line-by-line ignoring lines which start with '#' symbol.\
 \
 List of available commands (can be listed inside program by typing 'help' or '?'):\
 \